davdar/maam/writeup/paper.markdown

 We have developed a new monad transformer for nondeterminism which composes with state in both directions.
-Previous attempts to define a monad transformer for nondeterminism have resulted in monad operations which do not respect either monad laws or nondeterminism effect laws.
+Previous attempts to define a monad transformer for nondeterminism have resulted in monad operations which do not respect either monad laws or nondeterminism effect laws--ours does.

-Our nondeterminism monad transformer is defined with the expected type, embedding `𝒫` inside `m`:
+The nondeterminism monad transformer is defined with the expected type, embedding `𝒫` inside `m`:
 `````indent```````````````````````````````````````
 𝒫ₜ : (Type → Type) → (Type → Type)